 Add 2 cups of water in Instant Pot inner pot.
 Put the trivet in there.
 Rinse the sticky rice in water briefly.
 Drain off water.
 Place the rice in heat-proof glass or stainless steel bowl.
 Add 1 1/2 cups water to cover the rice.
 Give it a quick stir and make sure all rice is submerged in water.
 Place this on top of the trivet.
 Close the lid, steam release handle to sealed.
 Press pressure cook and set to high pressure and use -/+ to set the time to 15 minutes

 When the sticky rice is done cooking, I waited for about 10 minutes and make sure that the float valve is down.
 Then turn the steam handle to venting.
-Once the steam is all out and stop hissing, open the lid carefully.
+Once the steam is all out and stops hissing, open the lid carefully.
 The sticky rice should be soft and sticky.
-Remove from Instant Pot and pour half of the coconut sauce on the sticky rice and stir to mix
+Remove from Instant Pot and pour half of the coconut sauce on the sticky rice while the rice is still warm and stir to mix.
+It may seem wet at this point.
+Cover to let the rice absorbs the coconut sauce

 Making the coconut sauce:

-While the sticky rice is cooking, pour the coconut milk in a saucepan, add sugar, salt, and pandan leaves in.
+While the sticky rice is cooking, pour 1 cup of the coconut milk in a saucepan, add sugar, salt, and pandan leaves in.
 Let it gently simmer for about 5 minutes or until the sugar dissolves.
 Do not boil the coconut milk.
-Remove the pandan leaves and use your spoon to squeeze out last few drops of coconut milk from the leaves if any
+Remove the pandan leaves (if using) and use your spoon to squeeze out last few drops of coconut milk from the leaves if any

 Cutting the mango: